romero-jose/toy-compiler/README.md

 ### Closures

-In the code generation phase closures are compiled into heap stored arrays composed of a function pointer followed by the captured variables.
+During the code generation phase, closures are compiled into heap-stored arrays composed of a function pointer followed by the captured variables:

 ```
 +-------+-------+-------+-------+